A practical guide to HubSpot Breeze Agent inputs and outputs

 Expert Verified

 Everyone's talking about how AI agents are going to change the way we work, and HubSpot is right in the mix with its Breeze Agents.
-They're pitched as "digital coworkers" that can automate tasks right inside your CRM.
-But before you jump in, it’s worth looking past the hype.
-To figure out if they'll actually work for your team, you need to get a handle on two simple things: what you have to put in to get them started, and what you actually get out.
+They're powerful "digital coworkers" that can automate tasks right inside your CRM.
+To get the most out of them, it is helpful to understand the core mechanics of the system.
+To figure out how they'll work for your team, you need to get a handle on two simple things: what you put in to get them started, and what you actually get out.

-This guide is a straight-up look at what it takes to get Breeze Agents running.
-We’ll dig into their use cases, pricing, and some of the tricky parts you might not see at first glance.
-By the end, you’ll have a much clearer idea of whether they’re the right move for you, or if a more flexible tool would make more sense.
+This guide is a practical look at what it takes to get Breeze Agents running.
+We’ll dig into their use cases, pricing, and how to optimize your setup for success.
+By the end, you’ll have a much clearer idea of how to leverage these tools to empower your team in 2026.

 What are HubSpot Breeze agents?

-So, what exactly are HubSpot Breeze Agents?
+So, what exactly are HubSpot Breeze agents?
 Think of them as AI tools that live inside HubSpot and are built to handle whole jobs, not just little tasks.
-A simple AI assistant might help you draft an email, but a Breeze Agent is designed to take a task, like writing a blog post or solving a support ticket, and see it through from start to finish on its own.
+A simple AI assistant might help you draft an email, but a Breeze Agent is designed to take a task, like writing a blog post or solving a support ticket, and see it through from start to finish.

 A look at the HubSpot AI Agent interface, demonstrating the core concept of Breeze Agent inputs and outputs.::

-They're just one piece of the larger Breeze AI puzzle, which also includes:
+They're just one piece of the larger Breeze AI ecosystem, which also includes:

-• Breeze Copilot: This is more of an on-demand assistant.
-It works alongside you to help with things like summarizing calls or writing content, but it waits for your command.
+• Breeze Copilot: This is an on-demand assistant.
+It works alongside you to help with things like summarizing calls or writing content, ready whenever you need a helping hand.

-• Breeze Intelligence: This is the data layer working behind the scenes, pulling in company info and buyer intent signals to give the AI more context.
+• Breeze Intelligence: This is the data layer working behind the scenes, pulling in company info and buyer intent signals to give the AI more context and depth.

-The Agents are the real workhorses here, operating in the background once you've set them up.
-And understanding the Breeze Agent Inputs and Outputs is the secret to getting any real value from them.
+The agents are the reliable workhorses here, operating in the background once you've set them up.
+Understanding the Breeze Agent inputs and outputs is the secret to getting the most value from them.

 The inputs: What you need to get started

-Any AI is only as good as the information it's given, and Breeze Agents are no different.
-They are wired directly into the HubSpot ecosystem, meaning they pretty much only "eat" the data and settings you have inside that one platform.
+Any AI performs best when it is given high-quality information, and Breeze Agents are designed to leverage the data you already trust.
+They are wired directly into the HubSpot ecosystem, meaning they use the comprehensive data and settings you have inside the platform.

 HubSpot data

-Breeze Agents get almost all their context from your HubSpot account.
+Breeze Agents get their context from your HubSpot account.
 This means a few things are critical:

 • CRM Data: Your contact, company, and deal records are the foundation for personalizing sales emails and understanding customer history.
-If your CRM data is a mess, the agent's work will be, too.
+Having centralized CRM data allows the agent to provide highly relevant responses.

-• Knowledge Base: The Customer Agent leans entirely on your official HubSpot knowledge base to answer questions.
-If that KB is gathering dust or missing key articles, the agent won't be much help.
+• Knowledge Base: The Customer Agent uses your official HubSpot knowledge base to answer questions.
+A well-maintained KB ensures the agent has the latest info to share with customers.

-• Past Content & Performance: To learn your brand voice, the Content and Social Agents look at your old blog posts, landing pages, and social media activity.
+• Past Content and Performance: To learn your brand voice, the Content and Social Agents look at your historical blog posts, landing pages, and social media activity.

 Screenshot of a HubSpot Knowledge Base, a critical element for Breeze Agent inputs and outputs.::